The complete Premier League winners list

 With Sir Alex Ferguson as manager, Manchester United were almost unstoppable in their assault on the Premier League title.

 They won it 13 times with the Scot at the Old Trafford helm, but they haven’t enjoyed much success of late with David Moyes, Louis van Gaal and Jose Mourinho unable to win the top prize.

 Ole Gunnar Solskjaer took over the reigns last season and hopes some younger signings could be enough to change the fortunes at Old Trafford.
 He’ll have a huge task ahead of him this season if they hope to haul in City and Liverpool.

 The team full of international stars finished the season with an incredible 14 consecutive wins to hold off Liverpool’s challenge.

 With Roberto Mancini in charge, City first won it back in 2012 thanks to a very late Sergio Aguero goal on the final day of the season against Queens Park Rangers.

-They have shown no sign of letting up this summer with the recruitment of Riyad Mahrez from Leicester City for £60 million and will undoubtedly be the team to beat once more if they carry on where they left off last season.
+They have shown no sign of letting up this summer with the recruitment of Rodri from Athletico Madrid for £65 million and will undoubtedly be the team to beat once more if they carry on where they left off last season.